KhronosGroup/Vulkan-ValidationLayers/docs/generated_code.md

 # Generated Code

 There is a lot of code generated in `layers/vulkan/generated/`.
-This is done to prevent errors forgetting to add support for new values when the Vulkan Headers or SPIR-V Grammer is updated.
+This is done to prevent errors forgetting to add support for new values when the Vulkan Headers or SPIR-V Grammar is updated.

 - [How to generate the code](#how-to-generate-the-code)
 - [Adding and Editing code generation](#adding-and-editing-code-generation)